timedata-org/old-timedata/README.md

 sometimes the program will stall for a few milliseconds... resulting in jitter or in the case of a DAC drop-outs or even noise.

-_tada_'s `ColorList` is built around mutators.
+_timedata_'s `ColorList` is built around mutators.
 For each operation that creates a new list - like `+` - there's an equivalent operation that mutates the list - like `+=`.
 And there are many useful operations that exist only in mutator form (*).